-1. When the most significant Condos’ average price growth happened?
+1. When did the most significant condos’ average price growth happen?

-2. Where, in Toronto or in North York, was higher Condo price growth?
+2. Where, in Toronto or in North York, there was a higher Condo price growth?

-3. And which Condo age category might bring a higher capital gain?
+3. Which Condo age category might bring a higher capital gain?
 And Condo which age Category and location require less investment?

-Graph #4 shows a different behaviour of Condo’ average prices depending on the building age.
-The price level decrease relating to the Condo age and the highest prices are for new Toronto Condos.
-But we can see a different price behaviour for Condos in North York.
-Average prices of North York Condos age 0 to 25 years old are approximately the same with exclusion for 10-15 years Condos which are ~5-6% lower.
-And there is a dramatic leap of prices for Condos 35-50 years old.
-And the average price level of those buildings are above of Toronto Condos.
+Graph #4 shows a different behaviour of condo’s average prices depending on the building age.
+The price level decrease relating to the condo age and the highest prices are for new Toronto condos.
+But we can see a different price behaviour for condos in North York.
+Average prices of North York condos age 0 to 25 years old are approximately the same with exclusion for 10-15 years condos which are ~5-6% lower.
+There is a dramatic leap of prices for condos 35-50 years old.
+The average price level of those buildings are above that of Toronto condos.

-We can make a conclusion that in Toronto, the highest average prices (~$1,032/SF) are for the newest Condos and the prices are decreasing with the age 35-50 years old to $721-$708 / SF.
+We can make a conclusion that in Toronto, the highest average prices (~$1,032/SF) are for the newest condos and the prices are decreasing at the age of 35-50 years old to $721-$708 / SF.

-4. Which age categories of Condo buildings would be reasonable to consider for investment to expect the highest price growth.
-Which Condo age categories might be the most interesting for investors in terms of the price growth, during last 9 years?
+4. Which age categories of condo buildings would be reasonable to consider for investment to expect the highest price growth?
+Which condo age categories might be the most interesting for investors in terms of the price growth, during the last 9 years?

-Taking into account that Condos’ average prices in North York ~50-57% lower than in Toronto and the average price growth was higher for North York’s Condos during last 9 years.
-It must be reasonable to say that investing less amount of money in a Condo in North York investor should expect a higher capital gain than in Toronto Condo.
+Taking into account that condos’ average prices in North York are ~50-57% lower than in Toronto and the average price growth was higher for North York’s condos during the last 9 years.
+It must be reasonable to say that investing a less amount of money in a condo in North York would mean the investor should expect a higher capital gain than in Toronto.

-And if the investor is interested in a long-term investment, it might be reasonable, based on graph #5 and table 3 to consider 20-25 years old buildings in Toronto (when the price is relatively lower but the annual average price growth was the highest) and the annual price increase was the minimum for 35-40 years buildings.
-Or consider 20-25 old buildings in North York that might expect a high price growth by 35-40 age and might be good for sale (having the highest price, according to graph #4).
+And if the investor is interested in a long-term investment, it might be reasonable, based on graph #5 and table 3 to consider 20-25 year old buildings in Toronto (when the price is relatively lower but the annual average price growth was the highest) and the annual price increase was the minimum for 35-40 year old buildings.
+Or consider 20-25 year old buildings in North York that might expect a high price growth by the time they are 35-40 years old and might be good for sale (having the highest price, according to graph #4).

-But the character features and quality of a particular age buildings should be considered.
-The high average price growth of North York Condos might be related to bedrooms size difference, quality of building materials, amenities etc. The fact that 35-50 years old Condos in North York have larger rooms and more expensive and a high quality of exteriors than new buildings in Toronto downtown that have small bedrooms and built mostly of glass and metal.
+But the character features and quality of a particularly aged building should be considered.
+The high average price growth of North York condos might be related to bedroom size differences, quality of building materials, amenities etc. The fact that 35-50 year old condos in North York have larger rooms, are more expensive, and have a higher quality of exteriors than new buildings in downtown Toronto that have small bedrooms and are built mostly of glass and metal.

 5. Where are Condos with the highest price growth taking into account the age category located?

-On the map #1 shown the Condo buildings that have the highest annual average price growth.
-There are some other data as Builder’s name, property management company’s name, Price growth, %/year, Condominium name.
+Map #1 shows the condo buildings that have the highest annual average price growth.
+There are some other data like the builder’s name, property management company’s name, price growth, % per year, and condominium name.